mortiz-code/fmc_unused_objects/README.md

 ## DevNet Sandbox

-The Sandbox which can implement this script [link](https://devnetsandbox.cisco.com/RM/Diagram/Index/1228cb22-b2ba-48d3-a70a-86a53f4eecc0?diagramType=Topology)
+You can use this [Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/1228cb22-b2ba-48d3-a70a-86a53f4eecc0?diagramType=Topology) to test this script.

 ## Getting help